johndarrel/hide-my-wp/readme.txt

 = 4.0.01 (29 April 2020) =
 * Update - Show the Hide My WP menu only on Network if WP Multisite
-* Update - Prevent from loading the style from wp-admin in the custom login page
+* Update - Prevent loading the style from wp-admin in the custom login page
 * Update - WPEngine 2020 rewrites compatibility
 * Update - Added option to hide only the IDs and Classes in Hide My WP > Text Mapping
 * Update - Added the option to remove the WordPress common paths in /robots.txt file